bfarayev/ProjectUmbrella-Code/README.md

 2. Run a local server via `python manage.py runserver`
   - Note 1: On Ubuntu you may have to specify python3 explicitly: `python3 manage.py runserver`
   - Note 2: You can tell the server to run on a port different to the default (which is Port 8000) by using: `python manage.py runserver 8080`
+3. If you get errors, make sure your Postgresql database has been set up correctly as per [here](#postgresql-set-up)
-3. Current valid views include:
+4. Current valid views include:
   - `localhost:8000/`
-  - `localhost:8000/googlemaps.html`
-  - `localhost:8000/signin.html`
+	- `localhost:8000/admin/`
+  - `localhost:8000/googlemaps/` - has a locate current location feature
-  - `localhost:8000/admin`
+  - `localhost:8000/signin/`

 ## Register a 'Superuser' account
 You will probably need a superuser account on the django admin panel at some point so: